websimnpm/client-api-types/README.md

 # @websimai/client-api-types

-Type declarations for `window.websim` object
+Type declarations for the `window.websim` object